-This fall you can view the presentations, ask questions, and comment on research and scholarly work from numerous students from all of Longwood's academic colleges.
+This spring you can view the presentations, ask questions, and comment on research and scholarly work from numerous students from all of Longwood's academic colleges.
 There will be a mix of asynchronous and synchronous student presentations.

 You'll be in a semiprofessional setting, comparable to an international conference or discipline-specific symposium, and talk to people from across campus — and the local community — about your research.

 Here are a few ways you can present your scholarly work:

 Also, you'll explore and develop skills in these areas:

 The ForagerOne Symposium platform is an easy-to-use virtual forum to share students' projects.